Our Commitment to Privacy

 Why we collect private information about you

-True Vine Resource Ministry is a not-for-profit organisation that is dedicated to communicating the message of the Gospel in Nigeria and throughout the world.
-This means we embark on a number of different ways to develop and implement Christian services into communities which are in need of the Truth.
+Tosin Adeola Ministries Int’l is a not-for-profit organization that is dedicated to communicating the message of the Gospel in Nigeria and throughout the world.
+This means we embark on a number of different ways to develop and implement Christian services in communities that are in need of the Truth.

 We do not use the information in any way other than in the furtherance of our objects and purposes.